stadiamaps/ferrostar/README.md

 iOS developers should always build using the latest publicly available Xcode version.
 As far as OS support goes, we will initially target the current iOS major version (16.0).
 It is already run by 72% of devices, and iOS 16 introduced many helpful changes.
-As new releases appear, we will support either one or two previous major versions (depending on the desirability of new features and adoption rate).
-This will minimize the amount of cruft build-up. iOS users are fairly quick to upgrade compared to other platforms, so supporting the latest 2 major versions typically results in 80% (shortly after release) to 90% (after around 6 months) device support.
+As new releases appear, we will eventually make some decisions on how far back to support (depending on the desirability of new features and adoption rate).
+Fortunately iOS users are fairy quick to upgrade.

 ### Android